AirmanKolberg/Crypto-Trade-Conversion/README.md

 Twilio APIs, monitor a the price of a number of your crypto assets to notify you when converting X coin into Y coin will yield a Z difference.

+## Installation Steps

+1. Install all required dependencies:  `pip install -r requirements.txt`
+2. Rename `secrets_example.py` to `secrets.py` and input the proper data (see comments in file)
+3. Run the application:  `python3 app.py`, and you're all done.

 ---

 ### Donations!